2022 Itzulia Women

 The 2022 Itzulia Women was a women's cycle stage race that was held in the Basque Country from 13 to 15 May 2022.
 The 2022 edition of the race was the first running of the Itzulia Women, being held as part of the UCI Women's World Tour.

+The race was won by Dutch rider Demi Vollering of SD Worx, who won all three stages of the event.

 Route

-The race uses the hilly landscape of the Basque Country, with thirteen categorised climbs over the 3 stages.
+The race used the hilly landscape of the Basque Country, with thirteen categorised climbs over the 3 stages, including the famed Jaizkibel climb (7.9km at 5.6%) used in the Clásica de San Sebastián.